Karin Dor

 Karin Dor (/de/; born Kätherose Derr; 22 February 1938 – 6 November 2017) was a German actress.
-She was famous to international audiences for her role as Bond girl Helga Brandt in the James Bond film You Only Live Twice (1967) and her appearance in the Alfred Hitchcock thriller Topaz (1969).
+She was known domestically for her roles in various film adaptations of Karl May and Edgar Wallace novels, and internationally for her portrayal of Bond girl Helga Brandt in the James Bond film You Only Live Twice (1967).

 Biography

 Dor was born in Wiesbaden on 22 February 1938.
 She starred in the James Bond movie You Only Live Twice (1967) and the Alfred Hitchcock movie Topaz (1969).

 She appeared in German movies adapted from the works of Edgar Wallace (Krimis from Kriminalfilm) and Karl May.
-These two-film series were mainly directed by Harald Reinl, her first husband.
+These film series were mainly directed by Harald Reinl, her first husband.

-In 2008, she was in a Munich stage production, Man liebt nur dreimal ("You Only Love Thrice").
+In 2008, she was in a Munich stage production, Man liebt nur dreimal (You Only Love Thrive).
 In later years, she performed mainly stage roles but still appeared in some films.

 She was married three times: her last marriage was to George Robotham, an American stunt director, from 1988 until his death in 2007.
 The couple lived in Los Angeles and Munich.
 Her previous marriage was to Harald Reinl (1954–68); the couple had a child.
 In 1954, the year of their marriage, Dor was 16 years old (born 1938), while Reinl was 46 (born 1908).